Li Yan the Emperor Wuzong of Tang — A Short-Reigned, Excellent Monarch, and A Buddhism Terminator

 Then, Li Yan's oldest brother, another horrible emperor, ascended to the throne but was soon assassinated by some powerful eunuchs.

-So Li Yan's second oldest brother became the next emperor, a diligent, righteous, but incapable monarch.
 However, he soon became the puppet of a powerful eunuch named Qiu after he tried to kill Qiu but failed.

 Silver Plate with Gilding Bear of Tang Dynasty — Shaanxi History Museum (Photo by Dongmaiying)

-Unexpected Enthronement and Retrieving of Power
+Unexpected Enthronement and Reclamation of Authority

 In the year 840, Li Yan's second oldest brother departed.
 Then eunuch Qiu forged a will and supported Li Yan as the new emperor.